rgoussu-dev/Pokecomparator/IMPLEMENTATION_PLAN.md

 ```

-Note : you need to update the angular.json and set the outputPath on each remote and the host, otherwise due to a knwon bug it won't launch properly
+Note : you need to update the angular.json and set the outputPath on each project, otherwise due to a knwon bug it won't launch properly

 4) Install Module Federation helper and chart libs